-DISTRICT's Indemnity.
-DISTRICT shall hold harmless, indemnify, and 8.2 defend GRANTOR, its heirs, devisees, successors and assigns, from and against all damages, liabilities, claims and expenses, including reasonable attorneys' fees, arising from or in any way connected with injury to or the death of any person, or physical damage to any property, resulting from any act, omission, condition, or other matter related to or occurring on or about the Property and attributable to DISTRICT, except to the extent that such damage, liability, claim or expense is the result of the negligence, gross negligence, or intentional misconduct of GRANTOR (it being the intent of this provision to limit DISTRICT's indemnity to the proportionate part of GRANTOR's damage, liability, claim or expense for which DISTRICT is responsible).
+8.2 DISTRICT's Indemnity.
+DISTRICT shall hold harmless, indemnify, and defend GRANTOR, its heirs, devisees, successors and assigns, from and against all damages, liabilities, claims and expenses, including reasonable attorneys' fees, arising from or in any way connected with injury to or the death of any person, or physical damage to any property, resulting from any act, omission, condition, or other matter related to or occurring on or about the Property and attributable to DISTRICT, except to the extent that such damage, liability, claim or expense is the result of the negligence, gross negligence, or intentional misconduct of GRANTOR (it being the intent of this provision to limit DISTRICT's indemnity to the proportionate part of GRANTOR's damage, liability, claim or expense for which DISTRICT is responsible).
 In the event of any claim, demand, or legal complaint against GRANTOR, the right to the indemnification provided by this Section 8.2 shall not apply to any cost, expense, penalty, settlement payment, or judgment, including attorneys' fees, incurred prior to GRANTOR's written notice of such claim, demand, or legal complaint to DISTRICT, nor to any costs, expenses, or settlement payment, including attorneys' fees, incurred subsequent to that notice unless such cost, expense, or settlement payment shall be approved in writing by DISTRICT, which approval shall not be unreasonably withheld.
 DISTRICT hereby also agrees to hold harmless, indemnify and defend GRANTOR from and against all damages, liabilities, claims and expenses, including attorneys' fees, asserted against GRANTOR by any officer, agent, employee, or volunteer of DISTRICT, for personal injury and/or property damage arising out of any inspection or visit to the Property by any such officer, agent, employee or volunteer on behalf of DISTRICT, except to the extent that such injury is attributable to the negligence, gross negligence or intentional misconduct of GRANTOR.

 9. Baseline Documentation for Enforcement.
 In order to establish the present condition of the Property, DISTRICT has prepared a Baseline Documentation Report which will be maintained on file with DISTRICT and which is intended to serve as an objective information baseline for monitoring compliance with the terms of this Easement.
-The Baseline Documentation Report includes a Baseline Site Map, which designates (i) a X designated Building Envelope and (ii) a X designated Building Envelope.
+The Baseline Documentation Report includes a Baseline Site Map, which designates Building Envelope and Agricultural Areas.
 A copy of the Baseline Documentation Report has been reviewed and approved by GRANTOR.
-The parties agree that the Baseline Documentation Report provides an accurate representation of the Property at the time of the execution of this Easement.
+The parties agree that the Baseline Documentation Report provides an accurate representation of the Property at the time of the recordation of this Easement.
+[IF FUTURE PLAN OR PLAN IS NOT YET IMPLEMENTED, INCLUDE: DISTRICT recognizes GRANTOR intends to develop and implement a Master Plan.
+The Baseline Report will be supplemented through periodic monitoring reports as the DISTRICT performs its regular monitoring of the Property.]